 - Centre the product on the turntable.
 Regardless of which studio you are using, the rotating object should be centred on the turntable.
 The more symmetrical the object is, the more visible any centring imperfections are.
 The easiest way is to use markers on the turntable.
 Advanced automated studios come with laser pointers and backlighted markers not visible on the turntable.

 - Light the product.
-Make sure your product is lighted in a way so it looks naturally (not too dark/bright), it’s the texture is well exposed and it looks attractive.
+Make sure your product is lighted in a way so it looks naturally (not too dark/bright), it’s texture is well exposed and it looks attractive.
 You need to set up lighting manually for each product.
 In the case of photo automation, you can also use factory or custom templates for lighting and camera setup.

 - Light the background.
 Your goal, when making 360° spin in the traditional way, is to achieve a pure white background.
 When using an automated solution you don’t care about the background as it is automatically removed during the capture process and added in the post-production.

 - Frame the product.
-You need to make sure that the product captured in 360° view stays within image frame and its centre of rotation is in the centre of the 360° image.
+You need to make sure that the product captured in 360° view stays within the image frame and its centre of rotation is in the centre of the 360° image.
 It is more difficult than it sounds.
 Photo-automation systems make it much easier as you only need to keep the product within the image frame.
 The product is auto-centred in the output 360° view.

 - Capture images around the product.
 Typically software will control the turntable and synchronize it with camera and lighting so the process is automatic.

 - Post-process the 360° image.
-The traditional process will require more image tuning: you need to make background white using the levels tool.
+The traditional process will require more image tuning: you need to make the background white using the levels tool.
 You also need to crop the image manually to adapt to the final scale ratio.
 Automated photography simply replaces the background with a white one.
-It also takes care of cropping, scaling and centring object during the final export.
+It also takes care of cropping, scaling and centring objects during the final export.

 - Produce a web-ready 360° spins.
 This process is also called 360° object stitching.
 Usually, a software coming with the 360° turntable, or with a 360° viewer creates final web-ready files that just need to upload online.
-Photo-automation software can go one step further and automatically uploads images to online 360° sharing service or e-shop.
+Photo-automation software can go one step further and automatically uploads images to an online 360° sharing service or e-shop.